 After about two weeks these complaints disappear again.
 At the end of this phase, the number of T-helper cells has recovered and the amount of virus in the blood has decreased considerably.

 This increasing weakening of the immune system heralds the symptomatic phase.
-First, the dwindling ability of the immune system to function becomes apparent in the form of complaints such as night sweats, fever attacks and diarrhoea.
-Many of those affected also suffer from fungal infections of the mucous membranes (e.g. oral cavity), other skin symptoms (e.g. shingles) and swelling of the lymph nodes.
+First, the dwindling ability of the immune system to function becomes apparent in the form of complaints such as night sweats, fever attacks and diarrhea.
+Many of those affected also suffer from fungal infections of the mucous membranes (e.g., oral cavity), other skin symptoms (e.g., shingles) and swelling of the lymph nodes.

 If the immune system is further weakened, it is no longer able to defend itself against pathogens that do not pose any danger to healthy people.
 Then the affected persons develop so-called AIDS-defining diseases.
 Acquired Immune Deficiency Syndrome" is a defined group of diseases that are characteristic of an advanced stage of HIV infection.

 These include pneumocystis pneumonia (a form of pneumonia), fungal diseases or infections with viruses such as herpes zoster or herpes simplex.
 Cancer diseases are also favoured by immunodeficiency.

 In addition, HIV also damages the brain and nervous system, which leads to brain performance disorders that begin slowly and inconspicuously.
 Once the full picture of AIDS has been reached, those affected die sooner or later without therapy from one or a combination of these diseases.

 With HIV being an immune system-damaging disease, there are many complications in your health and lifestyle that come along with it.
 These complications can be life-threatening and can interfere with daily life depending on the severity or nature of the complication.
 Below are some of the common questions and its respective answers with regards to complications of having HIV and AIDS: